lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 ### 1. Automatic Nudge (Recommended)

-When you run Gemini CLI inside a supported editor, it will automatically detect your environment and prompt you to connect.
+When you run VeCLI inside a supported editor, it will automatically detect your environment and prompt you to connect.
 Answering "Yes" will automatically run the necessary setup, which includes installing the companion extension and enabling the connection.

 ### 2. Manual Installation from CLI

-If you previously dismissed the prompt or want to install the extension manually, you can run the following command inside Gemini CLI:
+If you previously dismissed the prompt or want to install the extension manually, you can run the following command inside VeCLI:

 ```
 /ide install